FIWARE/tutorials.NGSI-v2/docs/pep-proxy.md

 Click on the image above to see a video about securing a REST API using the Wilma PEP Proxy.

-## User Logs In to the Application using the REST API

-### PEP Proxy - No Access to Orion without an Access Token
+### Wilma PEP Proxy - No Access to Orion without an Access Token

-Secured Access can be ensured by requiring all requests to the secured service are made indirectly via a PEP Proxy (in this case the PEP Proxy is found in front of the Context Broker).
+Secured Access can be ensured by requiring all requests to the secured service are made indirectly via a Wilma PEP Proxy (in this case the PEP Proxy is found in front of the Context Broker).
 Requests must include an `X-Auth-Token`, failure to present a valid token results in a denial of access.